 This assessment item is an individual written assignment worth 40% of the total unit mark.
 It covers aspects of the unit covered in Weeks 1 to 5 of the term.
 These weeks introduce several key concepts of taxation law, including residency, assessable income and allowable deductions.
-This assessment is designed to allow students to demonstrate an understanding of these key concepts and apply same in hypothetical scenarios.
-The total word count for the assignment will not be more than 2000 words, and will consist of two parts.
+This assessment is designed to allow students to demonstrate an understanding of these key concepts and apply same in a hypothetical scenario.
+The total word count for the assignment will not be more than 2000 words.
 Further details regarding the assignment will be provided on the Moodle site for the unit at the start of the term.